MarekZeman91/HTMLPictureElement/README.md

 **There is only one rule:** always have there ONE `img` element!

-Because if there is no media match, it will use the `img`’s url as fallback or if user uses old browser, the script won’t run so he will see the default `img`.
+Because if there is no media match, it will use the `img` url as fallback or if users have old browsers (we should kill those people), the script won’t run so they will see the default `img`.

 Yes, if there is no `img` it will create one but the fallback url will be empty …